Repayment terms and options

 Only RISLA student loans with deferred repayment have a grace period.
 The first bill for all immediate repayment loans will be issued 15 days after the loan is disbursed, while the deferred repayment plan gives borrowers six months after leaving school to begin making payments.
 All RISLA parent student loans have immediate repayment.

-RISLA offers in-school deferment for borrowers who go back to grad school and forbearance for borrowers experiencing financial hardship, for a total of 12 months over the life of the loan.
-In addition, it currently has a COVID-19 forbearance program that provides three months of relief for struggling borrowers.
+RISLA offers in-school deferment for borrowers who go back to grad school and forbearance for borrowers experiencing financial hardship, for a total of 24 months over the life of the loan.

 How to apply for a loan with RISLA